Analysis | Looking for a first-round upset in the men’s bracket? Look no further.

 For example, last season we gave No. 10 Rutgers a 56 percent chance to beat No. 7 Clemson, yet only 40 percent of participants in ESPN’s Tournament Challenge agreed.
 When Rutgers won, 60-56, it gave us an early advantage in larger pools.
 We also identified No. 14 Abilene Christian as having a better-than-average chance to win compared to other No. 14 seeds, and the Wildcats came through with a 53-52 victory over No. 3 Texas.
 Nearly all of the ESPN brackets, 95 percent, felt differently.
 In 2019, we nailed No. 10 Iowa over No. 7 Cincinnati, an upset picked by just 25 percent of participants in ESPN’s Tournament Challenge.

 How do we find these diamonds in the rough?
 We look for teams that have an advantage in one or more of the four factors of basketball as described by Dean Oliver: shooting (particularly three-point shooting), rebounding, turnovers and free throw shooting.
 Better shooters produce more points.
 Effective rebounders and opportunistic defenders create extra possessions that lead to more points.
 And teams that can get to the line have access to an efficient way of scoring.
-We are also on the look out for favorites that rely heavily on three-pointers.
+We are also on the lookout for favorites that rely heavily on three-pointers.
 If they go cold, that’s usually a precursor to an upset.
 And finally, lower-seeded teams favored in the point spread are also great picks to advance to the next round.

 With that in mind, here is one first-round upset in each region you’ll want to select in your bracket, listed in order of their chances of pulling off a surprise.

-East region
+East Region

 No. 10 San Francisco

-Last seen in the tournament in 1998, the Dons, under analytics-minded coach Todd Golden, have a top 20 defense per Pomeroy’s ratings .
-Their profile, specifically when looking at the four factors, is similar to Wichita State in 2013, when the Shockers made a Final Four run as a No. 9 seed.
-It is also similar to Butler in 2011, a No. 8 seed who reached the title game.
+Last seen in the tournament in 1998, the Dons, under analytics-minded coach Todd Golden, have a top-20 defense per Pomeroy’s ratings.
+Their profile, specifically when looking at the four factors, is similar to Wichita State’s in 2013, when the Shockers made a Final Four run as a No. 9 seed.
+It is also similar to that of 2011 Butler, a No. 8 seed that reached the title game.

 Offensive